AlexisChevalier/CarRental-Distributed-System/README.md

 This repository contains the distributed system (the server side project), the android application is located in this repository: https://github.com/AlexisChevalier/CarRental-Android-Application.

 If you have any question about the project design, a complete project report is available in the repository.
-For any other question please contact me directly or open an issue.
+For any other question please open an issue but bear in mind that I don't maintain the project anymore nor offer setup instructions for the project since the environment required is very specific.